collective/collective.developermanual/source/tutorials/buildout/index.rst

     Generated script '/opt/src/buildout-tutorial/bin/sphinx-quickstart'.
     Generated script '/opt/src/buildout-tutorial/bin/sphinx-autogen'.

+Buildout tells us a bit about what it did while updating the deployment to add the new part.
+It retrieved, built, and installed the Python distributions for the recipe, the distribution required by the part, and all of their dependencies.
+Note that it also reports the versions it chose for the distributions it retrieved.
+We'll discuss how to specify and control those versions later.
+Finally, it installs the `console_scripts` specified in the `setup.py` of the distribution specified in the part.

 We've omitted some of the output that comes from building the eggs.
 For context, that output most often occurs when building as `setuptools` eggs Python distributions which only use Python's